slaclab/beamtime-calibration-suite/README.md

 # beamtime-calibration-suite
 [![Build Status](https://github.com/slaclab/beamtime-calibration-suite/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/slaclab/beamtime-calibration-suite/actions/workflows/run-tests.yml)

-To run to suite_scripts or use the library in scripts outside the project directory, you need to append the project directory to your PYTHONPATH, for example: export PYTHONPATH="${PYTHONPATH}:~/beamtime_slaclab/beamtime-calibration-suite"
+To run any suite_scripts or use the library in scripts outside the project directory, you need to append the project directory to your PYTHONPATH, for example: export PYTHONPATH="${PYTHONPATH}:~/beamtime_slaclab/beamtime-calibration-suite"

 (can add this to your ~/.bashrc so persists between terminal sessions.
 Library can later have